Schweizer Getraenke AG, Obermeilen

-Swiss Drinks Limited (Schweizer Getränke AG in German, Boissons Suisses SA in French, Bevande Svizzere SA in Italian) is a Swiss company, known as Obermeilen, specializing in the production of fruit based products, flavorings and distillates for manufacturers of the food industry.
-"The flavours and extracts are suitable for various applications: beverages, confectionery, bakery, chocolate, dairy products. " In 2010, roughly 100 people were employed at SGO.
+Swiss Drinks Limited (Schweizer Getränke AG in German, Boissons Suisses SA in French, Bevande Svizzere SA in Italian) was a Swiss company, known as Obermeilen, specializing in the production of fruit based products, flavorings and distillates for manufacturers of the food industry.
+"The flavours and extracts are suitable for various applications: beverages, confectionery, bakery, chocolate, dairy products. " In 2014 the company was taken over by Bischofszell Nahrungsmittel AG (Bina) and in 2015 Bina announced that they will shut down the production facility in Obermeilen and move the entire production to Bischofszell.

 History

 Schweizer Getraenke AG Obermeilen was founded 1918 in Männedorf, Switzerland.
-In 1931, the firm moved its center of production to its current location in Obermeilen, Switzerland.
+In 1931, the firm moved its center of production to Obermeilen, Switzerland.